quicwg/multipath/draft-ietf-quic-multipath.md

 After completing the handshake, endpoints have agreed to enable multipath support.
 They can start using multiple paths when both endpoints have issued available connection IDs for at least one unused Path ID.
 This document does not discuss when a client decides to initiate a new path.
-We delegate such discussion to separate documents.

-This proposal adds six multipath control frames for path management (see Section {{frames}}):

-- PATH_ABANDON frame for the receiver side to abandon the path (see {{path-abandon-frame}}),
-- PATH_BACKUP and PATH_AVAILABLE frames to express a preference
-in path usage (see {{path-backup-available-frame}}),
-- MAX_PATH_ID frame (see {{max-paths-frame}}) for increasing the limit of path identifiers,
-- PATHS_BLOCKED and PATH_CIDS_BLOCKED frames (see {{paths-and-cids-blocked-frame}})
-to notify the peer of being blocked to open new paths as the limit of active paths set by the peer has been reached or there are no unused connection IDs available for the corresponding Path ID.

-All new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.

 ## Path Initiation and Validation {#path-initiation}